-- If you qualify for retainer or retirement pay later under Title 10 or Title 14 of the United States constitution, the military will deduct what it has issued you in separation pay or require you to pay a monthly retainer to recover its costs.
+- If you are qualified for retainer or retirement pay later under Title 10 or Title 14 of the United States constitution, the military may ask you to pay a monthly retainer to recover its costs.

-- If you receive military separation pay and also qualify for disability pay, you must repay the Department of Veterans Affairs an amount that equals the total amount you received in separation pay.
-The VA does not deduct separation pay from disability compensation based on any military service you performed after receiving the separation pay.
+- If you were eligible for both disability compensation and military separation pay and received them, you must reimburse the Department of Veterans Affairs for the full amount you received in separation pay.
+The VA does not take away your disability payment based on any prior military service.

-- The Internal Revenue Service (IRS) will tax your military separation pay at a rate of 20 to 25 percent.
-No option currently exists to change your deduction percentage, but you would receive a tax refund next year if you overpaid.
+- The Internal Revenue Service (IRS) will charge you a 20% to 25% tax on your military separation pay.
+There is currently no option to modify your deduction percentage, but you may get a refund if you overpaid taxes this year.

-- If you also receive disability compensation related to military service, the VA must withhold compensation for readjustment pay, severance pay, and veterans separation pay less federal taxes you have already paid.
-The VA must follow this rule for both voluntary and involuntary separation pay.
+- If you receive disability compensation related to military service, the VA must withhold some of your pay in order to cover the taxes you have already paid.
+This rule applies to both voluntary and involuntary separation pay.